kamanfi/EscapeFromTeutoburg/README.md

 ### Bonus features

-- [ ] Add random "power up" item that allows legionnaire to throw "pilum" to kill germanic soldiers
+- [ ] Add random "power up" item that allows legionnaire to throw "pilum" to kill skeletons
 - [ ] Add random "power up" item that allows legionnaire to throw raise shield and take no dmg from collisions